Jamie PackerProjects

 To supervise the analysis, I used expert role labels from Harry Richards (HLTV Analyst), whose Positions Databases are a gold standard in the community.
 The dataset covers these primary roles: Anchor, Rotator, Spacetaker, Lurker, and AWPer.

 It is important to note that these labels are "fuzzy".
-Unlike positions in sports like Baseball (where a Pitcher is defined by the rules), or non-competitive videogames such as "Overwatch", Counter-Strike roles are strategic concepts.
+Unlike positions in sports like Baseball (where a Pitcher is explicitly defined by the rules of the game), or non-competitive videogames such as "Overwatch", Counter-Strike roles are strategic concepts.
 A "Lurker" might group up with the team for a specific execute.
 This ambiguity makes the classification task significantly harder (and more interesting) than a simple rule-based sort.

 Dataset available on: Kaggle / Hugging Face / GitHub